 |---|---|---|

-| Tuition | $14,978 | $21,154 |
+| Tuition | $13,560 | $21,894 |

-Learn more about GVSU tuition and fees.
+Find out more about Grand Valley tuition and fees.

 The following table and chart show the ethnic background for students who recently graduated from Grand Valley State University with a bachelor’s in natural resources & conservation.